Raph-01/o3d_icp/README.md

 - git config --global user.name "Your Git Name"
 - git config --global user.email "youremail@example.com"

-Clone Github repository to your local machine (1) and navigate to the repository (2) This assumes BASH context is set to the location where you want the repository to be placed
+Navigate to where you want the Github repository to be placed (1) Clone Github repository to your local machine (2) and navigate to the repository (3)
+- cd path/to/your/desired/folder
 - git clone https://github.com/yourusername/my_project.git
 - cd my_project